 We will have moments of uncertainty and confusion, moments of trials and conflicts, but these are meant to strengthen us, if we will continue to look to Father, asking for His help: “Look unto me (Yahuwah), and be ye saved (rescued).”
 (Isaiah 45:22a)

 The trials of this life will test us, even confuse us at times.
 But the testings remind us that only God knows all the answers.
 When we do not understand, we must never give up!
 We must continue to trust in Him, continue to be steadfast in our resolve to follow Father every day, and let go of our own agendas and anxieties.

-Our trust and love for Yahuwah will grow more solid, as we make this first step of our day — to give our heart to Him each new morning, seeking to please Him.
-This is a step toward the joy of the morning.
+Our trust and love for Yahuwah will grow more solid, as we make this first step of our day — to give our heart to Him each new morning, acknowledging Him first thing we do, and seeking to please Him.
+This is a step toward the joy of the morning!